-Introduction
+1 Introduction

-Despite significant advances in realistic image synthesis in recent years, notably involving the simulation of weathering and aging phenomena (e.g., [5, 31, 35, 38, 44]), computer generated images are often characterized by a "clean look".
+Despite significant advances in realistic image synthesis in recent years, notably involving the simulation of weathering and aging phenomena (e.g. [5,31,33,36,40]), computergenerated images are often characterized by a "clean look".
 Real settings, however, have a less pristine appearance.
-This can be perceived, for example, through visual cues resulting from time-dependent phenomena such as the accumulation of dust (Fig. 1.1), the focal point of this work.
+This can be perceived, for example, through visual cues resulting from time-dependent phenomena such as the accumulation of dust (Fig. 1), the focal point of this work.
 By accounting for the presence of this pervasive material and the temporal variations in its appearance, one can considerably improve the degree of realism of synthetic settings.

 In order to effectively incorporate the presence of dust in synthetic settings, one should select an appropriate level of abstraction to represent its intrinsic complexity.
-For example, household dust can be composed of a wide range of materials, from textile fibres and hair strands to human skin fragments and mineral particles, just to name a few [48].
-Moreover, the location of a household dust deposit can also affect its composition, notably in areas prone to variations in indoor environmental conditions (e.g., ventilation changes [49]).
+For example, household dust can be composed of a wide range of materials, from textile fibres and hair strands to human skin fragments and mineral particles, just to name a few [8].
+Moreover, the location of a household dust deposit can also affect its composition, notably in areas prone to variations in indoor environmental conditions (e.g. ventilation changes [44]).
+Ideally, the selected level of abstraction should match the requirements of the rendering application in which it will be used.